danny0ceanCA/space_console/README.md

 ```bash
 npm run server
 ```
-The server uses environment variables defined in `.env` (see `.env.example`) and stores chat history in Redis.
+The server uses environment variables defined in `.env` (see `.env.example`) and stores chat history in Redis when available.
+If `REDIS_URL` is not configured the server falls back to an in-memory store.

 ### Logging
 Server activity and API requests are logged using Winston and Morgan.
 Entries are printed to the console and written to `logs/server.log` with timestamps and structured JSON for easier filtering.
 The log file is created automatically when the server runs, and the log level can be adjusted with the `LOG_LEVEL` environment variable.